‘Commemoration’ of wartime sacrifice is defined as ‘quiet contemplation’.

 The jungles of Papua New Guinea can be a dark and foreboding place for the unwary.
 During the Kokoda campaign darkness came swiftly as the overhead canopy didn’t allow any form of twilight to penetrate below.
 Fires were forbidden because the glow of embers and the smell of dank smoke could betray a position to the enemy.

-Speak to any veteran of the Templeton’s Crossing campaign and they will quickly ask if the ‘6 o’clock crickets‘ are still around.
+Speak to any veteran of the Templeton’s Crossing campaign and they will quickly ask if the ‘6 o’clock crickets‘ are still active.

 Six O’clock crickets have endured for centuries and will continue their shrill orchestra for centuries to come.
 It is hoped that the new bogan-chant, ‘Ozzie, Ozzie, Ozzie – Oi, Oi, Oi’ will not be as long lived.